UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 by renaming `'M'` to `'Malignant'` and `'B'` to `'Benign'` using the `replace` method.
 The `replace` method takes one argument: a dictionary that maps previous values to desired new values.
-Furthermore, since we will be working with `Class` as a categorical statistical variable, it is a good idea to convert it to the `category` type using the `astype` method on the `cancer` data frame.
-We will verify the result using the `info` and `unique` methods again.
+We will verify the result using the `unique` method.

 ```{index} replace
 ```